department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 ### How do I get reimbursed for the casket or urn?

-Fill out a Request for Reimbursement of Casket/Urn (VA Form 40-10088).
+Fill out a Request for Reimbursement of Casket/Urn (VA Form 40-10088). <br>
 [Download VA Form 40-10088](https://www.va.gov/vaforms/va/pdf/VA40-10088.pdf)

-**Note:** Part I (requesting burial) and Part II (requesting casket/urn reimbursement) of this form may be submitted by the same person or different people.
+Part I (requesting burial) and Part II (requesting casket/urn reimbursement) of this form may be submitted by the same person or different people.

-#### Part I
+#### Part I of VA Form 40-10088 (requesting burial)
-Turn this in with documentation of qualifying military service to the VA National Cemetery Scheduling Office (NCSO).
+Turn this in along with the Veteran’s military discharge papers (DD214 or other separation documents) to the VA National Cemetery Scheduling Office (NCSO).

 **By fax:** 1-866-900-6417, **or**